datacentricdesign/id5415/collections/_id5415/2-2-assignment.md

 from kasa import SmartBulb
 # 'async' transform our main() into an asynchronous function
 async def main():
-    # Call the definition of a light bulb, replace the IP address with the one found with kasa discover
+    # Call the definition of a light bulb, Note: replace the IP address with the one you found using kasa discover command in terminal
-    bulb = SmartBulb("10.0.1.3")
+    bulb = SmartBulb("192.168.1.110")
     # 'await' tells the program to wait till getting a result from the light bulb
     result = await bulb.turn_on()
     # Once we receive it, we call print() to show the result in the Terminal